smousavi05/STEAD/README.md

 https://rebrand.ly/whole (merged ~ 85 GB) Local Earthquakes + Noise

+* Note1: some of the unzipper programs for Windows and Linux operating systems have size limit.
+Try '7Zip' software if had problems unzipping the files.
-* Note: all the metadata are aslo available in the hdf5 file (as attributes associated with each waveform).
+* Note2: all the metadata are aslo available in the hdf5 file (as attributes associated with each waveform).

 ### You can get the paper from here: